saurgoel/guides/FRONT END/frontend_react_js.md

 # =======================================================
 There are two types of component.
 These types are not just react-based but can be visualized in any other component-based UI library or framework.
 They include:

-Presentation Component: These are contained components that are responsible for UI.
+**Presentation Component:** These are contained components that are responsible for UI.
 They are composed with JSX and rendered using the render method.
 The key rule about this type of component is that they are stateless meaning that no state of any sort is needed in such components.
 Data is kept in sync using props.
 If all that a presentation component does is render HTML based on props, then you can use stateless function to define the component rather than classes.

-Container Component: This type of component complements presentation component by providing states.
+**Container Component:** This type of component complements presentation component by providing states.
 Its always the guy at the top of the family tree, making sure that data is coordinated.
 You do not necessarily need a state management tool outside of what React provides if what you are building does not have too much nested children and less complex.
 A To-Do is is simple so we can do with what React offers for now provided we understand how and when to use a presentation or container component

 In React, components are the individual building blocks of how your data is viewed.
 You write components to handle how your data should look and to automatically render state changes.
-When you create a component, you define all of this by overriding React.Component’s render function.
+When you create a component, you define all of this by overriding **React.Component’s render function**.

+**With ES6 and JSX**
 ```
 import React from 'react';